<back home

 Bob Demattia, K1IW

 The SCOM 7330 controller uses a command-line interface that requires much skill to program but is easy to use for control ops.
-CNHARC owns at least four 7330 controllers
+CNHARC owns at least four 7330 controllers.

-Sunday, September 22, 2024 at 10AM
+Pre-visit: Sunday, September 22, 2024

 The Gunstock lifts will be closing for the season soon and we are running out of time.